Skip to main content

 b.
 Affiliation agreements, collaborative agreements, community and institutional partnerships, internship agreements, and clinical placements that are not on a University-Approved Form.

 c.
-Contracts involving intellectual property rights of the University.
+Excluding Sponsored Projects, Contracts involving intellectual property rights (e.g., inventions, copyrights, trademarks, trade secrets, etc.) of the University that are not on a University-Approved Form.
 See University Policy 1090 (Intellectual Property), for more information, including Contracts involving publication.

 d.
 Contracts for banking services, financial services, student debit cards, and collection of indebtedness.

 e.
-Contracts with terms or provisions regarding tuition waivers (See SBOE Policy V.T.
-Fee Waivers), discounts, or involving admission, matriculations of students, international programs, scholarships, or financial aid.
+Contracts with terms or provisions regarding tuition waivers (See Idaho State Board of Education Policy, Section V.T. – Fee Waivers), discounts, or involving admission, matriculations of students, international programs, scholarships, or financial aid.

 f.
 Air charter Contracts.

-j.
-Contracts on a University Approved Form with requested changes or with a Contract Value that exceeds the Unit’s signature authority.
+l.
+Contracts on a University Approved Form with requested changes (excluding Sponsored Projects) or with a Contract Value that exceeds the Unit’s signature authority

 7.3 Exemptions from OGC Approval

-A Unit may review and process University Contracts with a dollar value below $10,000 without OGC review or approval, subject to the following conditions:
+A Unit may review, negotiate, and process University Contracts with a dollar value less than $20,000 without OGC review or approval, subject to the following conditions:

-• Signers and designated Contract administrators must attend a mandatory training and secure approval from the CFO and OGC prior to executing University Contracts without legal approval.
-All University Contracts should be negotiated in accordance with the Contract Handbook provided by OGC and this Policy.
+• Proposed Contract negotiators must attend a mandatory training and secure approval from the CFOO and OGC prior to negotiating University Contracts without legal approval.
+All University Contracts should be negotiated in accordance with the Contract Handbook provided by OGC and this policy.

-• In all cases, University Contracts may only be executed by an individual with delegated signature authority and the signer is ultimately responsible for ensuring the University Contract complies with this policy, any other applicable University policies, state and federal laws and any applicable Sponsor requirements (e.g., Sponsored Projects).
+• Negotiating authority does not grant the authority to Execute Contracts.
+In all cases, University Contracts may only be Executed by an individual with delegated signature authority and the signer is ultimately responsible for ensuring the University Contract complies with this policy, any other applicable University policies, state and federal laws and any applicable Sponsor requirements as well as any procurement requirements (obtaining quotes or bidding) and any other Special Procedures required based on the Contract type

 7.3.2 Contracts Using University-Approved Forms

-The following University-Approved Forms do not require legal review if (a) no changes have been made to the form other than filling in blanks such as dollar amounts, term, and details regarding the business arrangement of the parties and (b) the Contract Value (throughout the entire term of the contract) is within a Unit’s signature authority.
-If a University-Approved Form is available, the approved form should be used instead of a vendor or third party form.
+The following University-Approved Forms do not require legal review if (a) no changes have been made to the form other than filling in blanks such as dollar amounts, term, and details regarding the operational arrangements of the parties and (b) the Contract Value (throughout the entire term of the Contract) is within a Unit’s signature authority.
+If a University-Approved Form is available, the approved form should be used instead of a vendor or third-party form.
 The following are considered Approved University Forms:

 • Contract for Services, available through the OGC website.